orangejellyfish/serverless-toolkit/README.md

 The handler will be invoked with the parsed JSON body of the message.

+### `handleSNSFIFO`

+Creates a Lambda function handler that is expected to be invoked in response to a message being published to an AWS SNS FIFO topic.
+Since the only valid destination for messages on FIFO topics is an SQS FIFO queue this utility is expected to be used in conjunction with `handleSQSPartialBatchFailure`.

+The handler will be invoked with the parsed JSON body of the message and the original events from SNS and SQS.
+The return value of the handler is ignored and the original SQS event object is passed back to the SQS partial batch failure handler.

 ### `handleSQSPartialBatchFailure`

 Creates a Lambda function handler that is expected to be invoked in response to